containerd/project/GOVERNANCE.md

 ## I'm a maintainer.
 Should I make pull requests too?

 Yes.
-Nobody should ever push to master directly.
+Nobody should ever push to main directly.
 All changes should be made through a pull request.

 ## Conflict Resolution